Code of Practice for Patient Complaints

 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We learn from every mistake that we make and we respond to customers’ concerns in a caring and sensitive way.

-- The person responsible for dealing with any complaint about the service that we provide is our Patient Service Coordinator who also acts as our Complaints Manager.
-We will endeavour to allocate this service to a person not connected to the events that led to your complaint.
+- The person responsible for dealing with any complaint about the service that we provide is our Complaints Manager.

-- If your complaint is about any aspect of clinical care or associated charges, our Complaints Manager may need to seek advice from the Dentist concerned, unless you specifically do not want this to happen.
+- If your complaint is about any aspect of clinical care or associated charges, our Complaints Manager may need to seek advice from the dentist concerned, unless you specifically do not want this to happen.
+You will need to explain your reasons for not wanting us to speak with the dentist.

 - We will acknowledge your complaint in writing and enclose a copy of this code of practice as soon as possible, normally within 7 working days.